WilliamOuJiatong/SafeLA_Project_Su23/doc/projectProposal.md

 - (Yuqin Jian) User Authentication: Creating secure login and registration systems for users.
 This involves securely storing user data and ensuring only authorized users can access certain features (like the favorites folder).

-- Data Processing: Calculating average rental prices and crime rates for each street.
+- (William Ou) Data Processing: Calculating average rental prices and crime rates for each street.
 This will require aggregating data from the rental and crime datasets.

 - (Yuqin Jian) APIs and Integration: The Back End may need to integrate APIs to display the map, and potentially other services.
 The team will need to handle requests and responses between the server and these third-party services.

-- Security: Ensuring all user data is securely stored and transmitted.
+- (Yuese Yu) Security: Ensuring all user data is securely stored and transmitted.
 This includes protecting against threats like SQL Injection and Cross-Site Scripting (XSS).